primer/css/docs/content/components/links.md

 ## Primary link

-Use `.Link--primary` to turn the link color to blue only on hover.asdfasdf
+Use `.Link--primary` to turn the link color to blue only on hover.

 ```html live
 <p class="color-fg-muted">Some text with a <a class="Link--primary" href="#url">Link--primary</a></p>